sararob/automl-api-demo/README.md

+**This is not an official Google product**

 # Demo: querying a custom AutoML model from a web app

 This demo shows how to call a custom AutoML model from a web app using the [AutoML API](https://cloud.google.com/vision/automl/docs/reference/rest/).
-It queries an AutoML Vision model, but the code can easily be adapted for AutoML Natural Language since the API is the same for both.
+It queries an [AutoML Vision](https://cloud.google.com/vision/automl/docs/) model, but the code can easily be adapted for [AutoML Natural Language](https://cloud.google.com/natural-language/automl/docs/) since the API is the same for both.
 The model I'm using for this predicts the type of cloud in an image:

 ![Demo gif](screenshots/cloud-demo.gif)